Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 ## Email the Bürgeramt

 Email your local *Bürgeramt*, explain what you need, and ask for an appointment.
-You might get an appointment faster, even if there are no appointments online.[^3]
+If your situation is urgent, include a proof.
+You might get an appointment faster, even if there are no appointments online.[^3] They usually reply in 1 or 2 days.

 **[Find your local Bürgeramt ➞](https://service.berlin.de/standorte/buergeraemter/)**

 ![Where to find the email of a Berlin Bürgeramt](/images/email-berlin-buergeramt.png)

+## Go to the Bürgeramt in person

+You can sometimes go to the *Bürgeramt* in person, and ask for appointment.
+This is a waste of time.
+Ask by email instead, it's faster.[^4]

 ## Pay someone to go for you